-Canada should ban off-label antibiotic use in agriculture: CMAJJune 4th, 2012 in Diseases, Conditions, Syndromes
+Canada should ban off-label antibiotic use in agriculture: CMAJJune 4, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Canada should ban off-label use of antibiotics in farm animals because it contributes significantly to antibiotic resistance in humans, states an editorial in CMAJ (Canadian Medical Association Journal).